Detecting discrete processes with the Epps effect: Simulation Experiments

-\Cref{fig:HawkesSynEpps} demonstrates the Epps effect arising from the Hawkes price model.
-A crucial feature that cannot be understated here is that the Epps effect arises from \emph{synchronous} samples.
-There are no statistical causes such as asynchrony or tick-size, nor is the effect of lead-lag contributing towards the Epps effect.
-Rather than thinking of the Epps effect as a decay in correlations, it is more accurate to think of it as the emergence of correlation as $\Delta t$ increases.
+Figure~\ref{fig:HawkesSynEpps} demonstrates the Epps effect arising from the Hawkes price model.
+A crucial feature here is that the Epps effect arises from \emph{synchronous} samples.
+There are no statistical causes such as asynchrony or tick-size nor is the effect of lead-lag contributing towards the Epps effect.
+Under this model it is more accurate to think of the Epps effect as the emergence of correlation as $\Delta t$ increases rather than a decay in correlation.
+This is a crucial insight despite the conceptual simplicity of the model.

-This is because at ultra-small time intervals, the events are merely random.
+This is because at small time intervals the events are merely random.
 The connection between the events can only be detected when there are sufficient events in a given interval.
-Meaning that a system created by events takes a finite time to correlate.
-This is the fundamental difference between the price models considered here.
-Correlation from the Hawkes price model is a result of prices generated from discrete and connected events, while the Brownian price model has some underlying correlation between the prices at infinitesimal scales.
+Meaning that a system created by events takes a finite time to correlate and requires the concept of intervals to be externally imposed by an external observer to give the notion of correlation meaning.
+This is the fundamental difference between this model and those considered earlier.
+Correlation from the Hawkes price model is a result of the prices being coupled between discrete and connected events, whereas the models predicated on Brownian motions have an underlying correlation at infinitesimal scales written in {\it a-priori} by the system observers to then later be estimated and fitted to observed re-sampled data.